-Caster is actually the person using old magic or mana, but as time goes by and during the new era, Caster is now the name of guns used to shoot caster shells, which are products of utilized mana and harnessed in shells as ammunitions.
+Caster was actually a person using old magic or mana, but as time goes by and passes into the new era, Caster is now the name of guns used to shoot caster shells, which are products of utilized mana and harnessed in shells as ammunitions.

 Though an antique in the Toward Stars Era, Caster guns are still effective against new types of magic.
 The guns may differ in features, but the Caster Shells are numbered to define their effects.

 There are several known Punishers (the large cross-like weapons) in the series Trigun.
 Punishers are weapons that are combinations of other weapons that can be formed and assembled into another.